- The NSPCC suggestions for changes to the DBS system will only protect children from abusers who are already known.

 - The shortcomings arising from the DBS being relaxed in 2012, which can permit ‘barred’ people to work with children periodically if they are supervised, was debated in the House of Lords during the passage of the Protection of Freedoms Act in November 2011 by two peers with distinguished sporting backgrounds.
 Why only now has the NSPCC alighted on this issue?
 Should it not have been raising this point and objecting to the legislation when it was going through Parliament?

 - The NSPCC proposal to extend duty of care to 16 and 17 year olds, which already exists in education, is a sound principle.
-It will though have a limited effect in practice because data [Characteristics Children in Need 2014-15 Table A3 – https://goo.gl/TDiFgq ] indicates the proportion of children suffering abuse or neglect (both sexes) in this age group is 14% while in the younger group, which is already included within the scheme in ‘statutory guidance’ it is 86%.
-Furthermore this know and suspected abuse of someone in who is 17 but and 18 years old still has to be reported which is not mandated.
+It will though have a limited effect in practice because data [Characteristics Children in Need 2014-15 Table A3 – https://goo.gl/TDiFgq ] indicates the proportion of children suffering abuse or neglect (both sexes) in this age group is 14% while in the younger group, which is already included within the scheme, it is 86%.
+Furthermore the proposal is still dependant on ‘discretionary reporting’ of known and suspected abuse which data reveals is unreliable leading to under reporting.

 - The principal challenge faced with child protection is that only between 5% (NSPCC prevalence data 2010) and 12.5% (Children’s Commissioner 2015) of child abuse comes to the attention of the agencies that investigate these concerns.
 Empirical data indicates that ‘under reporting’ of suspected abuse in institutional settings is rife >60%.
 (Impact of Mandatory Reporting Law : A Seven year Longitudinal Analysis – B.Mathews 2015) NSPCC has known about this from its own data for many years and has never proposed a measure designed to have a substantial effect on this.
 Instead, in proposing changes to the DBS system, they are tinkering around the edges of the problem.